Balkars

 - Youth Leadership Roles

-- Youth are increasingly taking on leadership roles in community organizations and cultural preservation efforts.
+- Youth are encouraged to take leadership roles in community development and cultural preservation initiatives.

 - Innovation And Startups